TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 Method 2 — Check Your Old SMS Inbox

-When you registered for the TN 12th board exam, DGE Tamil Nadu sends a confirmation SMS to your registered mobile number.
+You can check your sms box there you may find your registration number.
+Because when you register for the TN 12th board exam, DGE Tamil Nadu sends a confirmation SMS to your registered mobile number.
 That SMS usually contains your registration number.
 Go to your SMS inbox and search for messages from DGE or TNDGE.
-It might be buried but it’s worth checking.

 Method 3 — Check Your Email

-If your school filled the exam form online, a confirmation email may have been sent to your or your parents’ email address.
+It is worth checking your email box for registration number.
+Because everything is online now and required email id.
+Filling form is also required email id.
+A confirmation email may have been sent to your email address that contains your registration number.
 Search for keywords like “DGE”, “Tamil Nadu board”, “registration” or “hall ticket” in your inbox.
-Check spam folder too — these emails sometimes land there.
+Check spam folder too, these emails sometimes land there.

 Method 4 — Ask a Classmate

 This sounds simple but works.
-Your classmate’s hall ticket has their registration number on it.
-Registration numbers for students from the same school and class are usually sequential — meaning your number is very close to theirs.
+Some time we share our registration number, form, hall tickets and other details with friends.
+You can ask them.
+Also, your classmate’s hall ticket has their registration number on it.
+Registration numbers for students from the same school and class are usually sequential, meaning your number is very close to theirs.
 Your teacher can confirm the exact number based on this.

 Method 5 — Check Old Photos